Catch-22 (film): Critical reaction

 Vincent Canby of The New York Times praised the film as "the most moving, the most intelligent, the most humane--oh, to hell with it!--it's the best American film I've seen this year."
 He felt the film was "complete and consistent", and commended its balance of comedy and seriousness as well as the ensemble cast.
 In a cover story about Mike Nichols, Time wrote "It is the book's cold rage that he has nurtured.
 In the jokes that matter, the film is as hard as a diamond, cold to the touch and brilliant to the eye.
 To Nichols, Catch-22 is 'about dying'; to Arkin, it is 'about selfishness'; to audiences, it will be a memorable horror comedy of war, with the accent on horror."
 Roger Ebert of the Chicago Sun-Times gave the film 3 stars out of 4, calling it "a disappointment, and not simply because it fails to do justice to the Heller novel."
-He noted that the film "recites speeches and passages from the novel, but doesn't explain them or make them part of its style.
-No, Nichols avoids those hard things altogether, and tries to distract us with razzle-dazzle while he sneaks in a couple of easy messages instead."
+Ebert wrote there were "some fine moments" in Catch 22, but he condemned the shift in tone from farcical satire in the first half of the film to gore and violence in the final scenes.
+He also felt the Arkin was "a tremendously gifted actor" but it was an error for him to play Yosarrian as an edgy paranoid, when "the point of the performance should be precisely that he isn’t nuts".
+The other cast members were not believable in their roles, apart from Perkins, and as a result "the characters don’t come across as human".
+Nichols's film used a fashionable anti-war message without, as Ebert wrote, "realizing that for Heller World War II was symbolic of a much larger disease: life."
 Similarly, Gene Siskel for the Chicago Tribune gave the film 2 1/2 stars out of four arguing the film "spends too much time accommodating a huge cast", and instead the film should have properly focused on "Yossarian's combat, with the catch into his head where it belongs".
 Nevertheless, he wrote "The film's technical credits, photography, and special effects are uniformly outstanding.
 Of the huge supporting cast, Dick Benjamin, Bob Newhart, and Jack Gilford are the best."
-Charles Champlin, reviewing for the Los Angeles Times, felt "The movie is never again quite so fine.
-Catch-22 is awfully good, and also a disappointment: Chilly brilliant at its best but flawed at last by its detachment and by its failure to catch fire and give off heat.
+Charles Champlin, reviewing for the Los Angeles Times, felt that Catch-22 is awfully good, and also a disappointment: Chilly brilliant at its best but flawed at last by its detachment and by its failure to catch fire and give off heat.
 Its fury is cold and intellectual and cannot reach us or involve us at gut level."